 I really enjoyed the Santa visit experience with her and I’m so glad she enjoyed it.
 We decided to go somewhere else the year after as this was a good tester for her but I felt it lacked a bit of excitement and atmosphere, with everyone just a bit fed up at the lack of information and the time we were left waiting in the queue for.
 I’m glad it wasn’t more expensive than it was and that it was our 1st time!
 Mia has gone on to absolutely love our annual Santa Visits, look out for this years which will be posted soon!

-Have you had a bad grotto ‘experience?’ or can you recommend somewhere great for us to take Mia next, near Nottingham?
+Have you had a bad grotto ‘experience?’ or can you recommend somewhere great for us to take Mia and Lottie next, near Nottingham?